charityyoungblood/StatisticsAndProbability/CorrelationCoefficient.md

     - The CORRELATION COEFFICIENT is USELESS for assessing the Strength of any type of NON-LINEAR relationships - this INCLUDES "Curvilinear" relationships
   ## IMPORTANT ### >>> ALWAYS LOOK AT THE DATA IN THE SCATTERPLOT - As there may be a STRONG, NON-LINEAR Relationship that "r" does NOT indicate #####
     - The Correlation ("r") is HEAVILY INFLUENCED by Outliers; the way in which the outlier influences the correlation depends upon whether or not the outlier is consistent with the pattern of the linear relationship
-    - If the Outlier is NOT consistent with the pattern of the Linear Relationship, i.e. the Scatterplot displays a "Positive" Linear relationship with 2 Outliers at the bottom, the CORRELATION COEFFICIENT will DECREASE
+    - If the Outlier IS consistent with the pattern of the Linear Relationship, i.e. the Scatterplot displays a "Positive" Linear relationship with 2 Outliers at the very top, REMOVING the Outlier will cause the CORRELATION COEFFICIENT to DECREASE
+    - If the Outlier is NOT consistent with the pattern of the Linear Relationship, REMOVING the Outlier will cause the CORRELATION COEFFICIENT to INCREASE

 3. Example of Interpretating Correlation Coefficient
   - Description: Report the correlation between gestation and longevity and comment on the strength and direction of the relationship.
 Interpret your findings in context.